gemstation/gemforge/README.md

 ## Development

 _Note: This section is only relevant for those wishing to work on the Gemforge tool itself.
-To use Gemforge with your own project please read the [official documentation](https://gemforge.xyz)._
+To use Gemforge with your project please read the [official documentation](https://gemforge.xyz)._

 Building the tool: